mbajdik/website-compiler/doc/CLI.md

 COMMANDS
     make, build:    Builds a wmake project
-    new, create:    Dumps the default configuration
+    new, create:    Dumps the default configuration - usage: "wmake new [location?]"
     compile:        Compiles a single file
     help:           Displays this message
 ```